ColinTheRobot/trump-blocker/README.md

-# trump-vision
+# trump-blocker

 ## To set up for development

-Fork and clone the repo
+1. Fork and clone the repo

-Go to chrome://extensions.
+2. Go to chrome://extensions.
 Turn on developer mode.
 Click `load unpacked extension` and select the `chrome_ext` directory.

-Make sure the express server is running.
+3. Work off a feature branch of dev

+## Submission

+1. Submit a pull request to dev explaining the nature of the code or the added functionality.